We make a living by what we get.

 Have planned gifts been made to Heritage Church in the past?

 Yes.
 Lewis Broadwell made perhaps the first planned gift in 1852.
 He included a bequest to the church in his will, resulting in a gift of over $53,000.
-A hundred and ten years later, Coral Littell left a bequest of stock, which served us well for decades.
+A hundred and ten years later, Cora Littell left a bequest of stock, which served us well for decades.
 These gifts, and many others over the years, have made a difference in the life of our church.
 They were gifts that kept on giving.

 Aren’t planned gifts only for the wealthy?